sybernix/lang-exchange-lk/docs/thesis.md

 ### 3.1 Software Development Life Cycle - Waterfall

 Spiral SDLC was chosen for the development of LangExchangeLK.
-This is because, it was better to start implementation with basic set of requirements and producing an application and then iteratively improve the product in subsequent cycles of development after feedback from the supervisor.
-However, the first cycle covered majority of the identified requirements and majority of the implemented features.
+This is because, it was better to start implementation with a basic set of requirements and produce an application and then iteratively improve the product in subsequent cycles of development after feedback from the supervisor.
+However, the first cycle covered the majority of the identified requirements and majority of the implemented features.
 So, the development can also be considered as a mix of waterfall and spiral SDLC.